 Tier 1: Cosmetic refresh.
 Cabinet refacing or paint, hardware swap, new countertop, sometimes new flooring on top of existing.
 No demolition of cabinets or walls.
 Debris is mostly old flooring (if replaced), countertop fragments, and packaging from new materials.
 Volume: 4 to 7 cubic yards.
 Weight: under 1.5 tons.

 Tier 2: Mid-range remodel.
-Cabinets replaced, countertop replaced, flooring replaced, possibly a small layout change (move sink or appliance, expand pantry).
+Cabinets replaced, countertop replaced, flooring replaced, possibly a small layout change.
 Walls intact, no plumbing or electrical relocation.
-Debris: old cabinets, old countertop slab, old flooring (and underlayment if changed), tile backsplash, and significant packaging volume from incoming materials.
+Debris: old cabinets, old countertop slab, old flooring, tile backsplash, and significant packaging volume from incoming materials.
 Volume: 8 to 12 cubic yards.
 Weight: 1.5 to 2.5 tons.

-The volume math: standard upper and lower cabinets for a 200 sq ft kitchen ~4 cubic yards (cabinets are mostly air, but the bulk takes up real volume); granite or quartz countertop slab ~1.5 to 2 cubic yards (heavy most of the weight in a kitchen project); flooring (hardwood, tile, or vinyl plank) ~2 cubic yards per layer; tile backsplash ~0.5 cubic yards; drywall (if walls come down) ~1.5 to 3 cubic yards depending on extent; packaging from new materials ~2 to 3 cubic yards (cardboard, foam, plastic wrap, pallet wood).
+The volume math: standard upper and lower cabinets for a 200 sq ft kitchen run ~4 cubic yards, since cabinets are mostly air but the bulk takes up real volume.
+A granite or quartz countertop slab is ~1.5 to 2 cubic yards and carries most of the weight in a kitchen project.
+Flooring adds ~2 cubic yards per layer, tile backsplash ~0.5, drywall (if walls come down) ~1.5 to 3, and packaging from new materials another ~2 to 3 cubic yards of cardboard, foam, plastic wrap, and pallet wood.

 A typical Tier 2 mid-range kitchen remodel adds up to 10 to 12 cubic yards once everything is included, including the packaging that often gets forgotten in the estimate.